mlab817/faqs/src/avian-influenza-ai/what-are-the-control-measures-being-adopted-by-the-da-to-prevent-ai.md

 ---
  title: What are the control measures being adopted by the DA to prevent AI?

-tags: ["control","measures","adopted","prevent","ai"]

  ---

-### Avian Influenza (AI)
+## Avian Influenza (AI)

-## What are the control measures being adopted by the DA to prevent AI?
+# What are the control measures being adopted by the DA to prevent AI?

  - Control measures in the affected areas are being implemented accordingly in the management of cases, as stated in the Avian Influenza Protection Program–Manual of Procedures (AIPP-MOP).
 Some of these are the following: